Boubakary/AI-Credit-Card-Fraud-Detection/README.md

 ## Acknowledgements

-- The datasets used in this project were obtained from [Kaggle]([https://www.kaggle.com](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)).
+- The [dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) used in this project was obtained from Kaggle.
 - Inspiration and resources from various online tutorials and documentation.

 ## Contact

-For any questions or suggestions, please feel free to contact the project maintainer.
+For any questions or suggestions, please feel free to contact me.

 ---